gatling/gatling/src/sphinx/http/websocket.rst

 Reconcile
 ---------

-One complex thing is that, when using non blocking checks that save data, state is stored in a different flow than the main one.
+When using non blocking checks that save data, state is stored in a different flow than the main one.

-So, one has to reconcile the main flow state and the WebSocket flow one.
+So, you may have to reconcile the main flow state and the WebSocket flow one.

 This can be done: